faceterteam/FaceterFOGClient/README.md

 fogagent --foggerid <your-fogger-id> --nodeid <your-node-id> --secretkey <your-secretkey>
 ```

-To change the configuration you can use
+To change the configuration, you can use
 ```bash
 sudo dpkg-reconfigure fogagent
 ```

-To start the fogagent, the parameters: `foggerid` and `secretkey` must be obtained in the miner's account.
+To start the fogagent, the parameters `foggerid` and `secretkey` must be obtained in the miner's account.
 Your `foggerid`  is located in the upper right corner.
 Next, to install the secretkey, click on the Set Secret Key button in the pop-up message at the top of the screen.